• Loading stock data...

 Bronstein, Wilks, and Cosby previously served as Carma’s president and chairman, CEO, and chief legal and licensing officer, respectively.
 Case is a shareholder in the company.
 Carma and LGNDS have collaborated to distribute the Tyson 2.0 and Ric Flair Drip cannabis products named after the legendary former boxer and pro wrestler.

-Among the claims are allegations that Bronstein, Wilks, and Cosby sold licensing rights they were not allowed to under agreements with Tyson and Flair, and that Wilks had an undisclosed “kickback” deal with vape maker DomPen, under which he received “concealed payments in exchange for turning a blind eye to DomPen’s unauthorized use of CARMA’s intellectual property.”
+Among the claims are allegations that Bronstein, Wilks, and Cosby sold licensing rights they were not allowed to under agreements with Tyson and Flair.
+The suit also accuses Wilks of having an undisclosed “kickback” deal with vape maker DomPen, under which he received “concealed payments in exchange for turning a blind eye to DomPen’s unauthorized use of CARMA’s intellectual property,” according to the filing.
+DomPen is not named as a defendant.

 Attorneys for the defendants pushed back on the lawsuit.